 The Gold Coast Hinterland is full of rainforest adventure

-Play in the Parks
+Play in the parks

 If it’s a hot day, be sure to take your swimmers and enjoy a dip at The Rockpools – an interactive water sculpture for kids and adults alike to enjoy.
-Manned by lifeguards during the year, this is a great spot to cool off without burning a hole in your purse.
+Staffed by lifeguards during the year, this is a great spot to cool off without burning a hole in your purse.

-Botanical Gardens Picnic Day:
+Botanical Gardens picnic day

 For those wanting to relax, kick back and smell the roses in the dedicated rose garden.
 Plus, there is plenty of space to kick a ball.
 Set up your picnic beside the central water fountain – you may even glimpse a wedding ceremony.
 Be sure to bring a hat and sunscreen, as there is a lot of exploring to do.
 Parking is free and there is a small café on site for the coffee fiends among us.
 Hooray!

 Read more about the Gold Coast’s Botanical Gardens HERE

 Markets day or night

 For a traditional market adventure check out Carrara Markets for a wide range of items to delight the senses!
 Everything you can image is located here and will be a delight to window shop through.
 Most weekends also feature a petting farm and pony rides for a small treat.